ksg97031/frida-gadget/README.rst

 How do I begin?
 ~~~~~~~~~~~~~~~~~~~~~~
-| Simply provide the APK file.
+| Simply provide the APK file with the target architecture.
 |

 .. code:: sh